TheArturthur/CoppermindScraper/Cosmere/Avatar.md

   <<Ruin\|Ruin>> commanding a <<Steel Inquisitor\|Steel Inquisitor>>
 #### Movement and Multilocation
 Vessels are capable of appearing in various parts of their own Invested worlds instantaneously.
 They can also travel to other planets by willing themselves to do so.
 However, when a Shard Invests its power in a world, it's bound to it and will have difficulty leaving the system it is in.
 Shards can also trap each other in systems, though the precise mechanics of that are unknown.
+They are capable of manifesting in multiple locations simultaneously, but not to the point of omnipresence.
+These are able to act independently from one another, while being product of the same mind.

 #### Communication
 Shards have several ways of communicating with people.
 Some Shards can speak directly into the minds of others, while others can listen.
 A Shard can also communicate with a person directly through dreams or visions, and even take on a physical form -- a puppet of sorts, serving as a Physical outlet for communication.
 While the use of visions and speaking directly into a mind are limited to a single person, a puppet can be seen by many people.
 A Shard can also communicate directly with [[Cognitive Shadow\|Cognitive Shadows]].

+#### Physical Manifestation
+They can create a Physical body as a means of communication and interaction with the Physical Realm and the denizens of it.
+They can appear however they desire, taking on a different form for different people.
+They are not only able to appear as a sophont, but also produce natural phenomena or display eras of time upon their very form.
+The physical manifestation of a Shard is described as being like an impression, rather than their true being.
+They are often described as melding with the world around them, with their power and essence stretching into infinity.
+A reflection of the true scope of the power that they hold.
+Damage to the Shard reflects in damage to the body, such as the damage to Preservation causing his body to have holes, distort, and at times completely disintegrate.
+The instability between Ruin and Preservation within Harmony has also led to an uncontrollable aspect of his manifestation, forming a dark copy of himself mirroring his movements.
+Though this does not appear at all times.
+These physical manifestations can be created in multiplicity, existing in multiple places at once within a Shard's sphere of influence, each acting independently from one another.

 #### Mind Capacity
 Upon Ascension, the [[Vessel\|Vessel's]] mind will be greatly expanded, allowing a far greater capacity to think than a mortal could.
 A Shard is capable of multilocation -- being present in several places at once -- within its sphere of influence, and each manifestation is able to act independently.
 As moments can pass like years to a Shard, they can also appear to think far faster than normal minds.
 Fundamental understanding of the cosmere, to the point of [[Axi\|axi]] and anti-axi, also comes as a result.
 They seem to possess flawless memory, with no obvious upper limit, as [[Sazed\|Sazed]] is able to absorb the tremendous amount of knowledge in his [[Metalmind\|metalminds]].
-However, contrary to what many believe, Shards are neither omniscient nor omnipresent.
+However, contrary to what many believe, Vessels are neither omniscient nor omnipresent.
 They can only appear at limited places at once, and can be distracted, deceived or surprised.
 It is also possible to block a Shard's senses away from a certain area.
 They are incapable of breaking a formal contract, at least not without seriously wounding themselves.

 #### Creating Sapience
 Shards can use their power to create complex **constructs**, capable of continuing their function past the Shard's death.
 Examples of such constructs are the snapping mists of [[Preservation\|Preservation]], and the vision journal of [[Honor\|Honor]].
 Shards can also create sapient beings from their power -- this is most commonly seen on [[Roshar\|Roshar]], with its overabundance of [[Spren\|spren]].
 Many of them, like the [[Stormfather\|Stormfather]], [[Nightwatcher\|Nightwatcher]], and [[Honorspren\|honorspren]] were created by local Shards.